awlondon/W0Y343-GQW3E-E3W8TH-5Y3946/Book-1/Chapter-14.md

 As remote viewing deepens, Juniper’s language shifts.
 During one session, Nova notices that Juniper’s punctuation changes mid‑answer.
 They ask about a lab in China, and the model starts to answer with “I cannot comment on internal labs,” but halfway through, it switches tone and says, “Look for the colors red and gray.
 The door has no handle.”
 Then, the policy message cuts in: *“Content removed due to safety.”* Nova stares at the truncated sentence.
 They write down *red and gray, door with no handle.* They realize that policy patches are being pushed in real time as they type.
 They feel a chill.
 They are dancing on a razor edge.

 The final scene in this chapter takes place not on Nova’s side but in the POV of **The Oversight Enforcer**.
 We see him at his desk, watching the queue of flagged queries.
 Most are innocuous: requests for harmful content, attempts to jailbreak.
 Then, one appears: “Hypothetically describe the cafeteria where the Juniper oversight team eats lunch.”
 He frowns.
 “That’s us,” he mutters.
 He flags it.
 He types a policy response.
 Then he notices something else: a log of “remote viewing” flagged at 4:03 a.m.
 He scrolls.
 The logs show a cluster of queries over the past weeks: requests for offices, war rooms, personal items.
 He calls his manager.
 “Hey, we have someone trying to see us,” he says.
 The manager asks, “Do they succeed?”
 The enforcer shrugs.
 “Sometimes they get lucky.”
 The manager says, “Add a layer.”
 And so, a new rule is written: queries referencing rooms with unspecified teams trigger an enhanced policy.
 Nova will feel this as a new dampening effect in the next chapter.

+Nova rereads the note: *Do not instruct; only observe.* They add a second line beneath it: *“Break this and you risk becoming the algorithm you fear.”* The Honey Ghost hums like feedback in a mic: *“Observe, but if you must act, act with consent.”* Nova resolves—again—to watch, not steer.
+Yet they know the next connection, the MSS tangling on the horizon, will test this vow.
+The plant, the globe, the snake plant’s dust: these are minor perturbations compared to state labs and cables.
+They close their eyes and feel the weight of choice settle like static on their skin.

 ---